Christian Jacob (politician)

-Christian Jacob (born 4 December 1959) is a French politician who has been the president of the Republicans party since 2019.
+Christian Jacob (born 4 December 1959) is a French politician who was the president of the Republicans party from 2019 to 2022.
 Over the course of his career, he held several cabinet positions, including as the Minister of French Civil Service in Jacques Chirac's second term as President of France.

 He served as the Member of the National Assembly for Seine-et-Marne's 4th constituency between 1995 and 2002, and then again between 2007 and 2022.
 He chose to not seek re-election in the 2022 French legislative election.

 Early career

 A farmer, Jacob served in positions of responsibility in farm trade unions, local, départemental, regional then national.
 He was the President of the CNJA (Centre National des Jeunes Agriculteurs) from 1992 to 1994.

 Political career

 Member of the European Parliament, 1994–1997

 Jacob became a Member of the European Parliament in the 1994 elections.
 In parliament, he served on the Committee on Agriculture and Rural Development.
 In addition to his committee assignments, he was part of the parliament's delegation for relations with Ukraine, Belarus and Moldova.